epics-modules/asyn/docs/source/asynDriver.rst

   Each port driver provides a configuration command that is executed for each port instance.
 The configuration command performs port specific initializations, calls registerPort, and registerInterface for each interface it implements.

+  When calling registerPort, the driver can declare that it is destructible.
+For such a port, asynManager will allow the shutdown function to be called on the port.
+Moreover, it will call this function itself on process exit.
+This allows the driver to react and perform any cleanup necessary, such as stopping internal threads and releasing device resources.

 Attribute Retrieval
 ...................